CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 ### DATAOBS_ENRICH_GRID

 {{% bannerNote type="code" %}}
-data.DATAOBS_ENRICH_GRID(grid_type, indices, variables, output, source)
+data.DATAOBS_ENRICH_GRID(grid_type, input_query, input_index_column, variables, output, source)
 {{%/ bannerNote %}}

 **Description**

 This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) using Data Observatory subscriptions.
 The cells are identified by their indices.

-* `grid_type`: Type of grid: "h3", "quadkey", "s2" or "geohash".
+* `grid_type`: `STRING` Type of grid: "h3", "quadkey", "s2" or "geohash".
-* `indices`: `ARRAY<STRING>` with the grid indices of the cells to be enriched.
-Note that indices are passed as STRINGs, even for s2 and quadkey.
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadkey or s2).
+It can include additional columns with data associalted to the grid cells that will be preserved.
+* `input_index_column`: `STRING` name of a column in the query that contain the grid indices.
 * `variables`: `ARRAY<STRUCT<slug STRING, aggr STRING>>`.
 Variables of the Data Observatory that will be used to enrich the input polygons.
 For each variable its slug and the aggregation method must be provided.
 Use `'default'` to use the variable's default aggregation method.
 Valid aggregation methods are: `SUM`, `AVG`, `MAX`, `MIN`.
 * `output`: `ARRAY<STRING>` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it, e.g. `'PARTITION BY number'`.
 The name of the output table should include project and dataset: `project-id.dataset-id.table-name`.
 This parameter can be NULL or empty, in which case the enrichment result is simply returned but not stored anywhere.
 * `source`: `STRING` name of the location where the Data Observatory subscriptions of the user are stored, in `project_id.dataset_id` format.
 If only the `dataset_id` is included, it uses the project `carto-customers` by default.

 **Output**

-The output table will contain the cell indices and one column for each variable in `variables`, named after its corresponding slug and including a prefix indicating the aggregation method used.
+The output table will contain the input columns and one column for each variable in `variables`, named after its corresponding slug and including a prefix indicating the aggregation method used.

 **Example**